postgresml/postgresml/pgml-cms/blog/componentizing-rust.md

 Lets add Sailfish templates to this app.
 In the cargo.toml file add `sailfish = "0.8.0" # 0.8.1 has breaking changes` under dependencies.

+Lets keep all our components in a single folder called components.
+We are going to make two components, fist a layout component that will be the common pieces of all the pages on our site, that being the head, body, any global nav, footer, ect...
+We will also make a page component that goes into our layout.
+We can make many pages like about, contact, home, but for now we will just have one called page.

 Tell sailfish where to find templates by adding a sailfish.toml file in the main directory, in it add `template_dirs = ["src/components"]`

-Next we make a folder named components and in it make a new folder named layout.
-This will be the base of our app that we can fill with other components.

 Each component will require a mod.rs and a template.html, lets make those now.
-In layout/mod.rs place the following code.
+Add the following:

 !!! code_block title="components/layout/mods.rs"
 ```rust